LJNeon/bitburner/README.md

 ## tools/update-share.js

 A script that shares on personal servers again as necessary, usually useful after you're forced to reload and kill all scripts.

+# TODO!

+ * Fix hacking/batcher.js sometimes failing to notice batches finished when available RAM is low.
+ * Improve utility/ram.js to properly reserve space for share.js on personal servers.
+ * Change metrics to calculate based off of maximum free RAM, not current free RAM.
+ * Improve hacking/xp.js to automatically choose a target using `BestXPServer()`.
+ * Merge threads.js into metrics.js as "metrics" covers thread-related math.
+ * Remove unused methods and constants.